 But are there any differences between baltic birch plywood vs. birch plywood?
-Or in fact, the question should be, are they both the same or different?
+Or, in fact, the question should be, are they both the same or different?

 Well, there are quite a few differences between Baltic birch and normal/veneer birch plywood which can be told by appearance and by comparing their other physical properties.

-The key difference is Baltic birch plywood has around the double number of birch plies as normal birch plywood.
+The key difference is Baltic birch plywood has around double the number of birch plies as normal birch plywood.

-Also, in normal veneer birch plywood, the mid-section contains poplar or other hardwood types which makes it less tough.
+Also, in normal veneer birch plywood, the mid-section contains poplar or other hardwood types, which makes it less tough.

 |Baltic Birch||Normal Birch|